Sushil-Thapa/AACWIR/README.md

 # AACWIR
-Android Accelerometer Controlled Wireless Robot 2.0 connects to both HC-05 and other apps(half duplex)
+Android Accelerometer Controlled Wireless Robot 2.0 connects to both HC-05 and other apps